 It’s a common notion that ICSE students are smarter because they have completed a more difficult syllabus.
 However, each of them has its own pros and cons, and just studying on a particular board doesn’t define the intelligence level of any student.

-Now that we’ve discussed major components of each of the curriculum options, let’s understand your expectations and dreams for your child.
-This makes a big difference in your decision making.
+Now that we’ve discussed the major components of each of the curriculum options, let’s understand your expectations and dreams for your child.
+This makes a big difference in your decision-making.
 At the end of the day, you want a curriculum that guides your child towards their dreams.

 6. Higher Education